papadopoulos-lab/test-statistician-prediction/README.md

         -   Outcome: Does this person have three ICD-10 diagnoses?
 (TRUE/FALSE).
         -   Included in study: FALSE if this person has three ICD-10 diagnoses within the first five years of life, otherwise TRUE.

-2. Saves the data set to an Excel file.
+2. Saves the data set to an Excel or csv file.

 3. Runs a logistic regression, testing the hypothesis "Are antibiotics in the first five years of life associated with developing Disease X after five years of life?"
 (Note that you are being tested on technical programming skills, do not consider exposure-time or any other kind of epidemiological issues).

-4. Creates a plot similar to this (consider using [ggplot2](https://ggplot2.tidyverse.org)):
+4. Creates a plot similar to this (if you are using R, consider using [ggplot2](https://ggplot2.tidyverse.org)):

 ![](output.png)

-Run the R script, copy the logistic regression output and the plot to a word/docx/text file and write a short paragraph describing the results.
+Run the script, copy the logistic regression output and the plot to a word/docx/text file and write a short paragraph describing the results.

 ## Deliverables

 Send the:

--   R script.
+-   Script.
 -   Excel file data set.
 -   Word/docx/text file.